DhanaliK/edutoon/README.md

    npm start
    ```

-**How It _Works_:**
+## **How It _Works_:**
-1. Pick your lecture topic.
+1. 📌 Pick your lecture topic.

-2. Choose your narrative style (optional).

-3. Click Generate Story 📖 and let EduToon create a fun, educational tale.
+2. 📖 Click Generate Story and let EduToon create a fun, educational tale.

-4. Share or Save your story for further learning.
+3. 💾 Share or Save your story for further learning.

    🚀Head over to http://localhost:3000 to generate your first educational story!